wp-plugins/post-feature-widget/readme.txt

 -webkit-box-shadow: 10px 10px 5px #888888;
 box-shadow: 10px 10px 5px #888888;`

-to the widget style o get a nice shadow down right of the container.
+to the widget style to get a nice shadow down right of the container.
 This is not supported by all browsers yet, but should work in almost all of them.

 == Screenshots ==